MD20M/CooperTelegramSniper/README.md

+# Cooper Telegram Sniper
+The Cooper Telegram Sniper is a bot that snipes tokens in desired telegram channels.

+📡 Custom RPC: Our bot allows you to set an RPC of your choosing, or use our default one

+⚡ Lightning-Fast Sniping: With our bot, it's possible to snipe coins in lightening-fast speed

+📴 AFK Mode: Our bot can be used while AFK.
+Whether you're sleeping, eating, out or busy, our bot will snipe coins as long as it's running.

+💸 Auto Sell: Our bot allows you to set a specific amount of time that you would like it to hold coins for & will auto sell once that time has ended.

 # How to Use the Solana Cooper Bot

 This guide walks you through setting up and using the Solana Cooper Bot for Telegram token sniping.